mborgerson/wiki-export/wiki/Development_Kits.md

 kernels/dashboards than 3911, the lowest/oldest being 3823.1(Borman said
 this?)

-All functions a debug with the addition of:
+Has all the functions of a debug, with the addition of:

 -   [ DVD emulation](/wiki/DVD_Emulator "wikilink")
 -   [ Kernel\_Debug](/wiki/Kernel_Debugging "wikilink") over a dedicated [ IO